jmorgan28/FinalProject-Term2/README.md

 - udjusted bullet orientation to leave tip and continue in right direction <br>
 - made class block<br>

+5/21/16 <br>

+Jackson: <br>

+- made blocks and bullets detect when they collide.
+Made this destroy bullets<br>
+- made class warp which distorts bullet movement (currently just changes heading 180 degrees) <br>
+- made border<br>
+- made parse function to read and use info from the server<br>
+- balanced stuff and changed sizes of things<br>

 <br>
 To Do:<br>
 online<br>